Rodrigo-O-Santos/Covid-Elei-es-2018/README.md

-# Covid-Elei-es-2018
+# Covid & Eleições-2018
-This repository contains the codes to support an insurance company cross sell their products
+This repository contains the codes to support a study between accumulated Covid cases and votes on Brazil's election 2018.